 But if you are into doing some light DIY work yourself, home DIY remodels can be insanely profitable.
 Kitchen and bathroom remodels almost always add a ton of value, according to HGTV, as long as it makes sense for your budget (and a variety of other factors).
 In many hot markets, you can recoup 100% and up (aka make money) on the kitchen and bathroom remodels you do.

 Enter your information to get the FREE Guide to Successful Budgeting.

-For those of you who are interested in some DIY home remodeling, painting, installing cabinet handles, hanging mirrors – it’s all doable!
+For those of you who are interested in some DIY home remodelling, painting, installing cabinet handles, hanging mirrors – it’s all doable!
 I’ll walk you through our $500 DIY guest bathroom vanity remodel here.